Gauge Enhanced Quantum Criticality Beyond the Standard Model: Mother Effective Field Theory with Competing GUT-Higgs fields

 of the SM.
-The weak $\SU(2)$ flavor and the strong $\SU(3)$ color quantum numbers separate to different fermions, called \emph{flavoron} and \emph{coloron}, denoted by $a$ and $o$ respectively, as summarized in Tab.\,\ref{tab: parton}.
-This phenomenon will be called {\bf color-flavor separation}, as it is analogous to the spin-charge separation \cite{Tomonaga1950Remarks,Luttinger1963An-Exactly,Anderson2000Spin-charge} in condensed matter physics.
+The weak $\SU(2)$ flavor and the strong $\SU(3)$ color quantum numbers separate to different fermions, called \emph{flavoron} and \emph{coloron}, denoted by the {$f$ and $c$ {Dirac} fermions as Grassmann numbers} respectively, as summarized in Table \ref{tab: parton}.
+We shall name this phenomenon as {\bf color-flavor separation}, as it is analogous to the spin-charge separation \cite{Tomonaga1950Remarks,Luttinger1963An-Exactly,Anderson2000Spin-charge} in condensed matter physics.

-The flavoron can participate weak interaction but not strong interaction.
-On the contrary, the coloron can participate strong interaction but not electroweak interaction.
+The flavoron can participate SU(2) weak interaction but not SU(3) strong interaction.
+On the contrary, the coloron can participate SU(3) strong interaction but not SU(2) electroweak interaction.
 Many of them also carry electromagnetic charge, such that they can also participate electromagnetic interaction.
-Beyond the SM interactions, the flavoron and coloron also interact among themselves by the emergent $\U(1)$ gauge force mediated by the dark photon.
-Note that there exist a flavoron (in the $a_L$ sector) which do not participate strong and electromagnetic interactions.
-It only participate weak interaction (like neutrinos) and dark gauge interaction (unlike neutrinos), which makes it a potential candidate for heavy dark matter.
+Beyond the SM interactions, the flavoron and coloron also interact among themselves by the emergent $\U(1)'$ gauge force mediated by the dark photon. {Note that there exist a flavoron (in the $f_L$ sector) which do not participate SU(3) strong and electromagnetic interactions.
+It only participate SU(2) weak interaction (like left-handed neutrinos) and dark gauge interaction (unlike neutrinos), which makes it especially a potential better candidate for heavy dark matter.}